-- How well have students integrated in their analysis the concepts and examples acquired during the course lectures, readings, discussions and outside research. - Do they go beyond the obvious in their analysis? - How well do they develop their analysis?
-Do they use systems thinking? - How well does the discourse flows. - How relevant and valuable are their insights and recommendations?
+How well have students integrated in their analysis the concepts and examples acquired during the course lectures, readings, discussions, resources and research.

+Do they go beyond the obvious in their analysis?

+How well do they develop their analysis?

+How well does the discourse flow?

+How relevant and valuable are their insights and recommendations?

-As for the business model, it is expected that teams be capable of going further than a simple description of the initial idea, create a new space in the market, show the innovation and value provided, and be capable of evolving their initial idea in accordance with what they learn of the business system.
+As for the business model, it is expected that teams be capable of going further than a simple description of the initial idea, which means create a new space in the market, show the innovation and value that it provides, and are capable of evolving their initial idea in accordance to the methodology shown in class.